The Economic Crime and Corporate Transparency Act 2023: Everything You Need to Know in 2025

 This aspect of the legislation made it difficult to pursue any legal routes, as the criteria were too narrow.
 Most companies did not depend on one individual for their decisions, so it was nearly impossible to identify one liable individual who represented the company as a whole.

-The Key Results of The Act
+The Key Results of the Act

 Changes to the Identification Principle